 Marshall stated that the school in the past “overcompensated for how intense this conversation can be … overcompensating by just not talking about it.”

-With the few chances students have had to discuss the Israel-Palestine conflict at the November 1 Diversity Committee and after the assembly, the wish for follow-up conversations was prevalent among the student body.
+With the few chances students have had to discuss the Israel-Palestine conflict at the November 1 Diversity Committee and after the assembly, the wish for follow-up conversations was prevalent from the student body and faculty.

-Sussman shared similar sentiments: “I wish this presentation happened earlier in the year, I wish it was one in a series of presentations about different aspects of this issue.”
+Sussman shared, “I wish this presentation happened earlier in the year; I wish it was one in a series of presentations about different aspects of this issue.”

-According to Rachlin, the administration has taken into account the feedback to have an assembly focused explicitly on Islamaphobia as they plan next year’s calendar.
+The administration has taken into account the feedback to have an assembly focused explicitly on Islamaphobia as they plan next year’s calendar, according to Rachlin.

 According to Marshall, the lack of follow-up to the Diversity Meeting from the administration created a climate where students didn’t have space to share their opinions.